-Sensory Trust has over twenty years' experience of reviewing sites, from underground tunnels to treetop canopies, heritage to contemporary and small to large scale.
-We can look at a specific issue like visitor information, or at all aspects of site accessibility.
-We also carry out reviews to support development and funding plans.
+Our reviews help ensure that public spaces are welcoming to people of all ages and disabilities.
+We have over twenty years' experience reviewing sites, from underground tunnels to treetop canopies, heritage to contemporary and small to large scale.
+We can look at a specific issue like visitor information, or all aspects of site accessibility.

-Our audits and reviews use the Sensory Trust's Access Chain, a tool we developed to ensure that access plans address all part of the visitor experience, from a decision to visit, to arrival and parking, use of information and enjoyment of the place itself, and leaving for home.
+Our audits and reviews always consider accessibility together with equality of experience.
+We use the Sensory Trust's Access Chain, a tool we developed to ensure that access plans address all part of the visitor experience, from a decision to visit, to arrival and parking, use of information and enjoyment of the place itself, and leaving for home.

 Our access reviews will:

-- show what you are already doing well so that staff and visitors are aware of your commitment and what it means in practice.
+- Highlight what you are already doing well so that staff and visitors are aware of your commitment and what it means in practice.

 What we offer

 Site review: This involves one or two days of site survey, depending on the size and complexity of your venue, and gathering insights from you to better understand the barriers impacting visitors.
 Our review focuses on identifying barriers to access in relation to the visitor experience and making recommendations for improvements.

 We can look at your whole venue or address a specific issue, such as visitor information.
 All access reviews are followed by a report summarising our recommendations.